Jozhus/Maze-Generator-And-Solver/README.md

 # Maze-Generator-And-Solver
-Generates a maze and solves it using A*
+Generates a maze in text and solves it using A*.
+Also draws it using turtle.

 2015